 The artists each had two tribes to develop and simultaneously gain intimate knowledge about.
 Their knowledge of the other two tribes were kept to a minimum, to keep the mystery of the unknown alive to create ‘untrue’ assumption about those cultures.
 In essence, the collaboration provides a narrative that inspects the act of narration, and questions the authenticity and origin of narratives.

 DEREK VAN GIESON is artist and musician currently living in Minneapolis.
 His work explores the more secretive and moody aspects of life.
-He has authored three art/fiction monographs and his work has also been published by The New Yorker, The New York Times, Fantagraphics, and Uncivilized Books.
+He previously attended full time at The Art Students League NYC and studied design, letterpress, and lithography at State University of New York (Purchase).
+He has authored three art/fiction monographs (one of which was funded with the Irving Gilmore Emerging Artist Grant) and his work has also been published by The New Yorker, The New York Times, The Stranger, Fantagraphics Books, and Uncivilized Books.